mimimelonxxxx/CSE2010-Notes/Notes.md

     ![UNIVAC](images/04_univacii.jpg)
     - used first generation software, where the programming language was similar to binary and programmers would program by arranging sets of zeros and ones that represented statements.

+- 1960s: Introduction of FORTRAN and COBOL, which were *high level languages*, meaning they were written with more human-like language rather than binary.

+- 1970s: Introduction of the *operating system* and *structured programming languages*.

+- late 1980s: Introduction to parallel compiling (multi-core processing).

+- late 1980s: Introduction of the *Ethernet Cable* which made it really cheap to setup networking, paving the way for the internet.

+- 1990s: Introduction of modular programs within the operating system.
+(MS Office, MS Paint, other installables like games, etc)

+- 1990s: Introduction of OOP

+### Trends in Modern Computing Technology

+- Social Media

+- e-Commerce

+- e-Sports

+- Cryptography

+## New System Design

+- A **societal issue**, where a problem or its solution has considerable influence on individuals within a society.
+Current example is Artificial Intelligence affecting education, automation, media, visual arts, and more.

+* An **ethical issue** is a problem or situation that requires a person or organization to choose between alternatives that may be evaluated as *right* or *wrong*.

+* For IB, it is important to discuss how new computer systems help or hinder an issue.

+### Stakeholders

+To understand what issues may arise, relevant stakeholders must be indentified and consulted.

+* A *stakeholder* is a person, group, organization, or entity that has **interest** or **concern** in an organization.
+    * Example: The stakeholders involved in the success of your education include:
+        * You, the student
+        * Teachers
+        * Parents
+        * Principal & other admin that ensure operations within the school and individual student completion of high school.
+        * Secondary Stakeholders
+            * The school district
+            * City transportation
+            * Utilities companies (electricity, water, internet)
+            * provincial government

+- Not all stakeholders are **equal**, oftentimes stakeholders are categorized as internal (primary) or external (secondary) to the entity.

+To identify internal stakeholders affected by a new system, ask the following:

+1. Who will be **affected by** the new system?

+    a) Teacher's work is affected by curriculumn change (they have to do **work** to change to the new system)

+2. Who will the new system **affect**?

+    a) New system affects the students (the **results** affect them)

+3. Who will the **end users** be?

+    a) New sale in store affects the sales associates who have to scan in the new sale

+4. What are the new system's **needs**?

+* Internal stakeholders tend to be directly connected to the new system on a micro-level. (they are connected without the use of multiple people)

+* Social Studies Links

+    * Mutliple influences outside the system can affect how a new system is developed.

+    * Where is the money coming from?

+    * When designing a new system, not every stakeholder will receive a desireable outcome.

+    * *Utlilitarianism* is the approach where new systems results in the greatest good for the greatest number of people.
+Computer systems can inadvertently amplify these prejudices.